 Benniman Construction Ltd – Engineering and Manufacturing Flooring

-Firstly, the new 3000 square metre concrete slab required shot blasting as part of the preparation.
+Firstly, the new 3000 square metres concrete slab required shot blasting as part of the preparation.
 The whole area was given a light shot blast.
 This was done using a totally enclosed ride, on shot blasting machine.
 In addition, all the edges were prepared, using a hand-held diamond grinder.
-Furthermore, in order to remove all residues and dust the area was then vacuumed clean.
-Then, to prevent moisture rising from the newly laid concrete slab, two coats of Resdev Pumaprime DPM epoxy primer were installed.
+Furthermore, in order to remove all residues and dust, the area was then vacuumed clean.
+Then, to prevent moisture from rising from the newly laid concrete slab, two coats of Resdev Pumaprime DPM epoxy primer were installed.
 As per the clients’ requirements, the 3000 square metre area was then divided into sections.
 Two coats of Resdev Pumatect high build epoxy resin were applied in the clients chosen colours scheme: light grey and safety red.

 ‘Flexible and Accommodating’

 It was completed in just 10 days straight.
-This met the timescale set by the client for the entire job.
-Therefore, despite issues with access (we were not able to get on site for half a day), the PSC Team finished the job on time.
+Furthermore, this met the timescale set by the client for the entire job.
+Therefore, despite issues with access (we were not able to get on-site for half a day), the PSC Team finished the job on time.
 In addition, it was on spec and on budget and we worked around the other skilled trades on site.
 Our flexibility was key in order to achieve these results.
-Matthew Chalkley the Procurement Manager of Benniman Construction Ltd commented “PSC were extremely accommodating to fit in with our tight schedule, the Barton Firtop project has included a multitude of skilled trades and PSC being able to be flexible and accommodating to the tight changeable schedule.”
+Also, Matthew Chalkley the Procurement Manager of Benniman Construction Ltd commented “PSC were extremely accommodating to fit in with our tight schedule, the Barton Firtop project has included a multitude of skilled trades and PSC being able to be flexible and accommodating to the tight changeable schedule.”